rancher-sandbox/hypper/docs/design/design.md

 Hypper will move will make some assumptions that move it more towards the environment management.
-This is in a different way from Helmfile or the Flux Helm Operator but further than Helm will go.
+This is in a different way from Helmfile or the Flux Helm Operator, but further than Helm nevertheless.

 ## Directory Structure